DataDog/hiring-engineers/answers.md

 ![](img/5_1.PNG?raw=true)

-Next, I used pip to install ddtrace with this command:
+Next, I used pip to install flask and then ddtrace with these commands:

 ```
+pip install flask
 pip install ddtrace
 ```